gristlabs/grist-help/help/functions.md

 <a class="headerlink" href="#sumproduct" title="Permanent link">#</a>
 #### SUMPRODUCT
 </summary>
-Multiplies corresponding components in the given arrays, and returns the sum of those products.
+Multiplies corresponding components in two equally-sized arrays, and returns the sum of those products.

 ```python